VLSIDA/OpenRAM/docs/source/basic_setup.md

 Anaconda silently in the background (without affecting any existing Anaconda setup you have).

+You don't have to manually activate/deactivate the Anaconda environment.
+OpenRAM automatically manages this before and after running the tools.

 OpenRAM uses Anaconda by default, but you can turn this feature off by setting `use_conda = False` in your config file.
 Then, OpenRAM will use the tools you have installed on your system.